 The main purpose of an incident report is to try to identify the cause of an incident or a near miss.
 By doing so, managers can take cautious actions to prevent re-occurrence in the future.

-Incident reporting needs to be accurate and managed correctly.
-It’s no surprise that they are obvious business processes to automate.
-To be clear, using paper isn’t really a safe way to store valuable information.
-Therefore, recording and storing data safely will improve the overall quality of the process and the outcomes.
+Incident reporting is a critical business process that needs to be accurate and managed correctly.
+It’s no surprise that they are obvious business processes to automate, considering they are key to promoting health and safety.
+Using paper isn’t really a safe way to store valuable information and therefore, does not ensure maximum health and safety practises.
+Recording and storing data safely will improve the overall quality of the incident reporting business process and the outcomes.

 To clarify, a digital incident reportautomatically increases accuracy by storing data more efficiently.
-Easier tracking allows managers to quickly come up with measures to prevent future occurences.
+Automating this business process enabes easier tracking, allowing managers to quickly come up with measures to prevent future occurences.

 4. IT help desk

-Without a structure put in place, IT teams can get very overwhelmed with queries from end-users.
+Without a structure put in place for your IT business processes, IT teams can get very overwhelmed with queries from end-users.

 More importantly, satisfaction won’t be achieved for end-users if IT support teams can’t deliver answers.
 So, to enhance the user experience, queries need to be addressed fast.

 The Kianda platform offers a ready-madeIT help desktemplate that effectively supports end-users.
-In short, the automated workflow allows the IT team to track, prioritize tickets and solve them rapidly.
+In short, the automated business process allows the IT team to track, prioritize tickets and solve them rapidly.

 5. Procurement process

-The flow of the procurement process entails quite a few steps which can easily slow things down, fast.
-For instance, if managed across excel sheets, paper documents and emails then effective communication maybe hindered.
-As a result, enabling frequent misconceptions in different stages of the procurement process.
+The procurement process flow entails quite a few steps which can easily slow things down, fast.
+For instance, if this business process is managed across excel sheets, paper documents and emails then effective communication maybe hindered.
+As a result, frequent misconceptions in different stages of the procurement process may arise.

 In other words, having multiple documents in numerous places compared to digital documents in one place speaks volumes.
-All appropriate users can have access to relevant documents if needed.
+With business process automation tools, all appropriate users can have access to relevant documents if needed.
 For that reason, collaboration and communication flows better than ever.

 Using a business process automation platform for the procurement process delivers transparency to all involved, from buyer to supplier.
 As a result of better communication, the procurement process runs more smoothly and quickly.